 SOUTHWEST PACIFIC AREA (SWPA, 5th Air Force): P-400s bomb and

 strafe forces in the Kokoda and Alola areas as the Japanese continue to push

 IJN: D3A1 Vals from the 2nd Kokutai attack shipping off Milne Bay.
 Three became lost and force landed near Deba on Table Bay: D3A1 Val 3287, D3A1 Val 3114 and D3A1 Val 3287.
 Afterwards, all three crews were killed by police.

 THURSDAY, 3 SEPTEMBER 1942

 ALASKA (11th Air Force): Six bombers escorted by five P-38s

-bomb Kiska and flying air cover over Kuluk Bay, Adak.
+bomb Kiska and fly air cover over Kuluk Bay on Adak.
 Five bombers and three fighters abort due to weather; the others strafe seaplanes and

 boats in Kiska Harbor and nearby installations; between 1 and 4 seaplanes are

 claimed destroyed on the water; this is the longest over-water attack flight

 thus far in World War II; the two fighters which reach the target area return